synesenom/dl/README.md

 ```
 dl.eps(svg, filename)
 ```
 Exports a specific SVG content as an EPS image.
-Beta, converts the following elements only*: `line`, `circle`.
+Supported shapes: `line`, `circle`.
 Note that opacity is ignored during conversion.

 argument | description
 --- | ---
 `svg` | Selector for the SVG element to export, either the SVG element itself, its ID or class.
 `filename` | Name of the exported EPS.

+# TODO
+- missing shapes, text for EPS
+- full styling in EPS